-- 2. Very large bowls are called "kraters" (sometimes spelled "crater") that could have two or four handles.
+2. Very large bowls are called "kraters" (sometimes spelled "crater") that could have two or four handles.
 Almost all assemblages have them.
 They were used to store larger items or quantities than bowls, such as chickpeas and lentils kept at hand for frequent use in cooking meals.
 They would also be ideal for chamber pots.
-Large variants of kraters included flatbottomed "basins" and "vats." - 3.
-Cooking pots can be open or closed, but are made of a distinctive ware, often reddish brown in color, that can expand and contract in cooking fires.
+Large variants of kraters included flatbottomed "basins" and "vats."

+3. Cooking pots can be open or closed, but are made of a distinctive ware, often reddish brown in color, that can expand and contract in cooking fires.
 They usually had two handles.
 Open forms were probably for relatively dry dishes, while closed forms were ideal for stews and soups.
 They had round bottoms so they could be pressed into the coals of a fire without tipping over.
-Rare adaptations in cooking ware could be jugs for heating water and casseroles for baking (flat bottoms with lids). - 4.
-Large closed vessels were primarily used for storage.
+Rare adaptations in cooking ware could be jugs for heating water and casseroles for baking (flat bottoms with lids).

+4. Large closed vessels were primarily used for storage.
 The largest type is called a "pithos" (plural, "pithoi"), which often stood a meter tall, featured two to four handles (or more at times) and had a pointed base so they could be stabilized in shallow pits.
-Pithoi were looks like a hole.
-Any liquid contents too heavy for easy transport in trade, often weighing 30-40 kg when empty.
+Pithoi were often weighing 30-40 kg when empty.
 Not every period or place produce pithoi.
 They were intended to function like a food pantry today.
 Some examples have been found completely buried with only the top opening at floor level.

-- 5. Smaller "jars" contained two opposing handles and were much more common than pithoi.
+5. Smaller "jars" contained two opposing handles and were much more common than pithoi.
 Virtually every ancient assemblage had them.
 During the Early Bronze Age, jars could also be used as cooking pots.
 Residue analysis of some jars show them to have been used for liquids such as wine, beer, and olive oil, but carbonized wheat, barley, chickpeas, and lentils have been found in them, as well.
-They were employed in homes for storage, but were also the basic containers used in trade and transport by ship or caravan, although baskets, animal skins, and cloth bags would also have been used. - 6.
-A type of small jar, but still with two handles, was called an "amphora" (plural, "amphorae").
+They were employed in homes for storage, but were also the basic containers used in trade and transport by ship or caravan, although baskets, animal skins, and cloth bags would also have been used.

+6. A type of small jar, but still with two handles, was called an "amphora" (plural, "amphorae").
 They were often used for shipping and trade, and have been found in shipwrecks.
-Similar, but even smaller, vessels were called by the same name but with an added diminutive, "amphoriskos" (plural, "amphoriskoi"). - 7.
-Smaller closed forms were "jugs," characterized by the presence of only one handle.
+Similar, but even smaller, vessels were called by the same name but with an added diminutive, "amphoriskos" (plural, "amphoriskoi").

+7. Smaller closed forms were "jugs," characterized by the presence of only one handle.
 About the size of modern pitchers, they were used to store liquids in the short term and to pour them.
 They often had pinched "trefoil" rims, like many modern pitchers.
-Other vessels used for liquids include "flasks," in a lentoid shape so they could be carried next to the body with relative ease, like modern canteens. - 8.
-Very small jugs are called "juglets."
+Other vessels used for liquids include "flasks," in a lentoid shape so they could be carried next to the body with relative ease, like modern canteens.

+8. Very small jugs are called "juglets."
 There are several different kinds, probably related to their specific functions.
-Residues of valuable oils have been found in some of them. household use and the whims of stylistic Change.
-They thus broke more easily and pithoi for liquids or grains and pulses ("dipper juglets"). household use and the whims of stylistic change.
-They thus broke more easily and had a much more rapid turnover in domestic use, whereas some pithoi
+Residues of valuable oils

+Others could be used to dip into jars and pithoi for liquids or grains and pulses ("dipper juglets").